garrett-laroy-johnson/poetic-machines-teaching-materials/src/saic/mfa5010/schedule.md

 Guattari, Felix.
 "Schizoid Chaosmosis" in Chaosmosis: An Ethico-Aesthetic Paradigm.
 1992.

 Dodds, Joseph.
-Psychoanalysis and Ecology at the Edge of Chaos: Complexity Theory, Deleuze,Guattari and Psychoanalysis for a Climate in Crisis.
+Psychoanalysis and Ecology at the Edge of Chaos: Complexity Theory, Deleuze, Guattari and Psychoanalysis for a Climate in Crisis.
 2012.

 ## 11/08/24 Week 11